Code-Institute-Submissions/ZestyTails/README.md

 ## Deployment

-To deploy this page to GitHub Pages from [its GitHub repository](https://anabear.github.io/ZestyTails/),
+### How to deploy this project to github pages

-    the following steps were taken:
+Deploy this page to GitHub Pages from [its GitHub repository](https://anabear.github.io/ZestyTails/), by following these steps:

 1. On GitHub, navigate to the site's repository.
 2. Under the repository name, click on **Settings**.